 If you are reading this, then you are more than likely concerned with what temperature to set your thermostat to in the summer, but we will also address winter heating setting in the next section.
 Energy efficiency is a multi-pronged subject, and it is important for you to understand that if you forget everything else that you read in this article, remember that what temperature you set your thermostat to is only one factor to help save you money on energy.
 Others to take a look at are what size your air conditioner is, as well as a few other things.
 Here are a couple articles I’d recommend to get you started:

 So setting your thermostat to the highest temperature in this range during the summer months is key to reducing energy costs.
 Set your thermostat to 75 if you can handle it, or even higher if it is comfortable but don’t sacrifice your comfort.
 According to Direct Energy, you should set your thermostat to 78 degrees in the summer, but at that point, why even bother having an air conditioner?
 Remember, that is based on energy usage, not comfort-levels, which are the purpose of having an air conditioner, in my not-so-humble opinion.

-Don’t hesitate to lower your thermostat at night though, because your air conditioner actually works less at night than it does during the day due to lower outside temperatures and the fact that the sun is no longer hitting your house causing radiant heating.
+Don’t hesitate to lower your thermostat at night though, because your air conditioner actually works less at night than it does during the day, due to lower outside temperatures and the fact that the sun is no longer hitting your house, causing radiant heating.

 As you can see, even though the hottest time of the day outside of your home is from 1-3PM, by the time this heat penetrates your home’s insulation it is actually between 3 and 7pm that your house experiences its peak energy usage.
 This is important in fully understanding what temperature to set your thermostat to in the summer.

-Here is a tip from the pros that you probably didn’t know: every degree in temperature that you raise your thermostat in the summer corresponds to around a 1% change in your electricity bill.
+Here is a tip from the pros that you probably didn’t know: every degree in temperature that you raise your thermostat in the summer, corresponds to around a 1% change in your electricity bill.

 In the winter, set your thermostat to the lowest temperature that you can comfortably stand, or set it even lower and just throw on a sweatshirt.
-The nice thing about winter is that you can always throw on another layer.
+The nice thing about the winter is that you can always throw on another layer.

 Remember the tip: for every degree you raise or lower the temperature on your thermostat, you are affecting your energy bill by about 1%.

 How is this possible?
 Simply put, it takes hours for your HVAC unit to penetrate the walls of your house – that’s the whole point of insulation!
 If you allow the outside temperature to infiltrate your insulation all day, then your air conditioner or heater will have to spend additional energy cooling or heating it back to your desired temperature.
 This can sometimes cost you more than if you had just set it a few degrees higher or lower before you left the house.
 Here are a few tips to save money on energy:

 - In the summer, set your thermostat 5 degrees higher than your ideal temperature when you leave the house.